acidgenomics/koopa/README.md

 ## Troubleshooting

-### dotfiles example

-Koopa is intended to help simplify the bioinformatics side of a user's shell configuration.
-Take a look at Mike's [dotfiles][] repo for an example configuration that sources koopa (refer to `shprofile`).

 ### Shell configuration file

-Not sure where to add this?
+Not sure where to add the `activate` step?
 Here are some general recommendations, in order of priority for each shell.
 These can differ depending on the operating system, so refer to your shell documentation for details.

 - [bash][]: `.bash_profile`, `.bashrc`.
 - [zsh][]: `.zshrc`, `.zprofile`.
 - [ksh][]: `.kshrc`, `.profile`.

+### dotfiles example

+Koopa is intended to help simplify the bioinformatics side of a user's shell configuration.
+Take a look at Mike's [dotfiles][] repo for an example configuration that sources koopa (refer to `shprofile`).

 ## Additional configuration